chanri0702-jpg/Ticket_Website/README.md

 ## Known Issues & Notes

-- **No middleware enforcement on API routes** — the venue, event, and booking API routes have no `requireAdmin` middleware at the router level.
-Admin-only protection on these endpoints relies on controller-level checks.
-Adding middleware to those routers is recommended before deploying to production.
 - **Enquiry model is named `Enquery`** (typo) throughout the codebase — the collection is explicitly set to `enquiries` in the Mongoose model call, so the data layer is correct.

 ---